JTruong3/Amazon-Product-Recommender/README.md

 # Recommender System based on Amazon reviews
 This project will be about using machine learning to recommend products to users that made amazon reviews.
-Based off of the sentiment of review, different products will be recommended to the user.
+Based on the sentiment of the review, different products will be recommended to the user.

 ## This repo contains: